jeremydcherry/jeremydcherry.github.io/content/brands.md

 #### Manifesto:

-A brand is only as good as the human endeavor it represents.
-Meaningful brands transmit value, dignify viewers, portray products and services authentically, reduce waste, clarify confusion, and resonate with our highest ideals.
+<span class="manifesto">A brand is only as good as the human endeavor it represents.
+Meaningful brands transmit value, dignify viewers, portray products and services authentically, reduce waste, clarify confusion, and resonate with our highest ideals.</span>

 ---